huyvohcmc/dotfiles/README.md

 ## Iosevka

-My iTerm2 use a custom build of [Iosevka](https://github.com/be5invis/Iosevka) (575 width).
+I use a custom build of [Iosevka](https://github.com/be5invis/Iosevka) (575 width).
 Use the default tff from its release if you don't think the font is too narrow.